Novita and scosa merge to benefit people living with disability

-The proposal went to member vote after an extensive due diligence process determined that a merged entity will provide improved quality and range of services as well as better outcomes and facilities for people living with disability and their families.
+The merger – approved by the members of both organisations in August – follows an extensive due diligence process that determined a merged entity would provide improved quality and range of services, as well as better outcomes and facilities, for kids, young people and adults living with disability and their families.

-- An entity that benefits from the combined resources of both organisations, well positioned in the landscape presented by the NDIS and better able to invest in new facilities, develop professional capabilities and offer more choice.
+- an entity that benefits from the combined resources of both organisations and is well positioned within the landscape of the National Disability Insurance Scheme (NDIS) to invest in new facilities, develop professional capabilities, and offer more choice

-- The scosa brand will be amalgamated into the Novita brand and maintained within the Novita family of sub brands.
-Day options services will continue to operate under the scosa brand for the foreseeable future.
+- the scosa brand amalgamated into the Novita brand and maintained within the Novita family of sub-brands, with day options services continuing to operate under the scosa brand for the foreseeable future

-- All scosa staff will transition to the merged entity and all existing scosa members can become Novita members if they so wish.
+- all scosa staff have transitioned to the merged organisation, and all existing scosa members have been invited to become Novita members if they wish.

-“We explored this merger because at the outset we believed it would be beneficial to people living with disability in South Australia.
-This has now been confirmed not only by due diligence, but by the ongoing support this proposal has received from the members, Boards, staff and families of both organisations.
+“We explored the merger because we believed it would be beneficial to people living with disability in South Australia and beyond, which was confirmed by the due diligence process and the strong support for the proposal from the members, Boards, staff and families of both organisations,” he says.

-“We firmly believe that Novita and scosa will be better together – for the benefit of people living with disability.
+“We are very excited by the significant opportunities presented by the merger, and we firmly believe Novita and scosa will be better together, for the benefit of people living with disability.

-“As we begin to transition to the new merged organisation, families and staff will notice little or no changes.
-If anything, they’ll start to see some improvements as we work to enhance our facilities and offering.”
+“Our clients, families and staff should notice little or no change as a result of the merger – if anything they’ll start to see improvements as we enhance our facilities and service offerings.

-“As part of the merger, we’ve ensured that the history and legacy of both organisations will be preserved and promoted in perpetuity because we know that scosa is important to so many South Australians.
+“Importantly, we have ensured the history and legacy of both organisations will be preserved and promoted in perpetuity because we know that both Novita and scosa are important to so many South Australians.”

-Novita specialises in child development, rehabilitation and disability services for kids and young people, operating from 11 locations in metro and regional South Australia and supporting more than 3,000 people living with disability and their families. scosa provides vital hub-based day programs and community services and supports nearly 400 adults living with disability across 12 sites.
+Novita specialises in child development, rehabilitation, and disability services for kids, young people and adults operating from 11 locations in metropolitan Adelaide and regional South Australia, supporting more than 3,000 people living with disability and their families. scosa provides vital hub-based day programs and community services across 12 sites supporting almost 400 adults living with disability.